 The metamorphosis from caterpillar to butterfly is miraculous, but how does the process actually work, and what happens inside that pupa?

-A caterpillar’s transformation into a butterfly has long fascinated humans: the metamorphosis of a stubby, crawling, land-based insect into an airborne fairy is the perfect metaphor for change, improvement, escape, even life after death.
+A caterpillar's transformation into a butterfly has fascinated humans for generations.
+After all, the metamorphosis of a stubby, crawling, land-based insect into an airborne fairy is the perfect metaphor for change, improvement, escape, even life after death.

 But at its core is a prosaic and very basic biological urge: the need to eat and grow in safety, then – and only then – to disperse.

 The caterpillar is a veritable eating machine – a cylindrical, plant-digesting bag.
 During the few days or weeks that it is active, it will devour many times its own weight in whatever its chosen foodplant might be.

 As in all insects, it is the larval stage that does almost all of the eating, and certainly all of the growing.
 The caterpillar does this quietly and secretively.

 In our anthropocentric world, we might expect growth and development to be uniformly incremental – from small (but fully formed) baby to similar (but much larger) adult.
 Some insects do grow this way – earwigs, plant bugs, cicadas, termites, grasshoppers and cockroaches.